filipecalegario/awesome-generative-ai/README.md

 ## Everything to Markdown to LLMs

+* [LLMSTXT.NEW](https://www.llmstxt.new/): Generate consolidated text files from websites for LLM training and inference – Powered by Firecrawl
 * [Mistral OCR / Mistral AI](https://mistral.ai/news/mistral-ocr): A document understanding API
 * [opendatalab/MinerU](https://github.com/opendatalab/MinerU): A high-quality tool for convert PDF to Markdown and JSON
 * [microsoft/markitdown](https://github.com/microsoft/markitdown): Python tool for converting files and office documents to Markdown.